abaez/ta-rust/README.md

 A module/lexer for Rust.

-Currently, this module holds all keywords, types, and any other standard lexer definition described by the [Rust reference][1] manual.
-It also encompasses the vast list of snippets I use when coding, ctags for semi auto-complete on user projects, api references with both self engineered endeavor and [Racer][3] integration, and lint support with [rustfmt][2].
+Currently, this module holds all keywords, types, and any other standard lexer definitions described by the [Rust reference][1] manual.
+It also encompasses the vast list of snippets I use when coding, ctags for semi auto-complete on user projects, api references with both self engineered endeavor and [Racer][3] integration, and simple lint support with [rustfmt][2].

 #### Completed:
-*   lexer: All keywords, types, library types, syntax extensions, strings, and numbers lexer definitions.
+*   lexer: All keywords, primitive types, lifetime, library types, syntax extensions, strings, and numbers lexer definitions.
-*   module: *.rs, massive list of snippets, and API reference to all crates.
+*   module: *.rs, a humble list of snippets, and API reference to all **std** crates.
 *   build: using cargo to make a build of a project.
-*   lint: Basic lint support. (rustfmt ftw!)
+*   lint: Basic lint support using [rustfmt][2] ftw!
-*   autocomplete: A custom autocomplete AND racer support!
+*   autocomplete: A custom autocomplete AND [racer][3] support!

 #### To Do: